Hillary Clinton Slammed For ‘Ignorant’ Picture She Paints Of Las Vegas Shooting

 — Dana Loesch (@DLoesch) October 2, 2017

 Hillary’s statement was knocked around by people who know about guns and people who’ve never picked up a gun.
-Many offered their thoughts about the former Secretary of State “exploiting” this horrific situation.
+Many offered their thoughts about the former secretary of state “exploiting” this horrific situation.

 Ignorant, irrelevant and exploitative https://t.co/6XWGQxcDPt